cfu11/cfu11/README.md

 - Engineering design & process modeling
 - Technology and innovation
 - Inclusive and human-centered design
-- Temperature-dependent polymers & biomaterials for sustainable futures
+- Polymers & biomaterials for sustainable futures
 - Data analysis and visualization